 shape their character, and together as a group, their collective occupations

 shape the culture of a place.

-of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is
+sales and service jobs, from major sales accounts, to working in fast food restaurants.

-Other residents here are employed in executive, management, and professional occupations
+Other residents here are employed in manufacturing and laborer occupations

-(25.6%), and 15.0% in clerical, assistant, and tech support occupations.
+(24.1%), and 14.7% in clerical, assistant, and tech support occupations.